ttlion/sdtDBN/README.md

  -tf,--outputTrajectoryFile <file>      Writes predicted trajectories to
                                         <file>.
 If not supplied, output is
                                         written to terminal.
+ -toFile,--toObjFile <file>             File in which the serialized
+                                        object with the sdtDBN should be
+                                        stored.
 ```

 The arguments of the previous usage concern all the arguments of the original tDBN program plus the new arguments of sdtDBN, for learning DBNs also with static attribute and to make inference in the learned DBN.